dementia

 • Confusion and disorientation

-Psychological changes include:
+Psychological changes of Dementia include

 • Personality changes